CDC gives final OK on vaccine for ages 5 to 11. First shipments arrive in Forsyth.

 Arbor Acres said Oct.
 21 there are just two staff members with active infections, with the last positive case reported Sept.
 30. Officials said there has not been a new case among residents since Aug.
 15.

-Arbor Acres could not be immediately reached for comment about the removal from the dashboard, while DHHS referred to its cluster policy when asked for comment.
+Arbor Acres said it has no comment about being withdrawn from the dashboard, while DHHS referred to its cluster policy when asked for comment.

 DHHS has responded by saying that an outbreak is considered over “if there is not evidence of continued transmission within the facility.”